animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 > Smart contracts are not controlled by anyone, they control themselves.

-Everytime someone wants to use a smart contract they need to use their address to send a message with what they want to do to the address of the smart contract.
+Every time someone wants to use a smart contract they need to use their address to send a message with what they want to do to the address of the smart contract.
 This is called a **transaction**.
 The smart contract does not run unless it is called by a transaction from a user.
-A smart contract is never 'running in the background' like other appplications sometimes are.
+A smart contract is never 'running in the background' like other applications sometimes are.
 They are activated either by a transaction or by another smart contract, execute their purpose and are finished until activated again.

 Every operation in Ethereum has some amount of computational cost/effort.
 Storing a value in a variable, adding a Zombie to your Zombie array etc. The effort to execute the operation is made by miners.
 Miners verify the transactions and make sure they are stored on the blockchain.
 The security and speed of a blockchain is dependent on the amount of miners that are willing to make the computational effort to secure it.
 This amount of effort is measured in **Gas**.
 Gas is a unit for the amount of computational effort that it will take to execute a desired operation.
 The bigger the operation, the more Gas it will take.
 Just like a car needs a certain amount of gas to get from point A to point B. The amount of Gas an operation takes can be found in gas pricing tables online.

 Miners do not make the effort (measured in amount of Gas) just to participate in the fun of blockchain.
-Just like you do not constanly fill up your friends cars with gas just because you want to help them go on trips.
+Just like you do not constantly fill up your friends cars with gas just because you want to help them go on trips.
 Miners get rewarded for the gas they use up on operations in Ether.
 Ether is the cryptocurrency of the Ethereum network.
 The relation between Gas and Ether actually gets a bit more complicated (Ether can be turned into Gas directly) we advise you to consult the web if you want to know more specifics.
 Ether is also sometimes measured in Wei.
 One Ether is the same as 1,000,000,000,000,000,000 Wei.
 Some functions use Wei as a unit instead of Ether.

 > Gas is the amount of effort that it will take to execute an operation, it is the cost of operations.
-Ether is a currency, it has value seperate from the Ethereum network, it can pay the cost of operations.
+Ether is a currency, it has value separate from the Ethereum network, it can pay the cost of operations.
 Wei is the smallest unit of Ether (10^18 Wei = 1 Ether) and is sometimes used in functions.

 So to execute a smart contract, or a part of it, there needs to be a **transaction** that is sent to the smart contract's address to start it, and there needs to be payment included in this transaction.
-Externaly owned accounts (EOAs) have their own ether balance and are able to send transactions.
+Externally owned accounts (EOAs) have their own ether balance and are able to send transactions.
 The transaction needs to specify what it wants to happen.
-So if you want to set the age variable from 17 to 21 the transaction needs to include that it wants the smart contract on adress X to execute the setAge function with the data variable 21 and it needs to include the gas that the smart contract will need to execute that specific operation.
+So if you want to set the age variable from 17 to 21 the transaction needs to include that it wants the smart contract on address X to execute the setAge function with the data variable 21 and it needs to include the gas that the smart contract will need to execute that specific operation.
 The smart contract then receives the transaction and uses the gas to activate the specific function.

 ![Transaction example](./assets/transaction-example.png)